cedadev/jasmin-help-hugo-hinode/content/docs/interactive-computing/jasmin-notebooks-service.md

 Jupyter has support for many languages including Python, R, Scala and Julia, which are implemented by plugins known as "kernels".
 The JASMIN Notebook Service provides kernels with the latest
-[Jaspy software environment]({{% ref "jaspy-envs" %}}) and Jasr (R) environment installed by default.
+[Jaspy software environment]({{% ref "jaspy-envs" %}}) and JasR (R) environment installed by default.
-The `/apps/jasmin/jaspy` directory is mounted directly into the notebook service, providing access to all Jaspy and Jasr versions available on the scientific analysis servers.
+The `/apps/jasmin/jaspy` directory is mounted directly into the notebook service, providing access to all Jaspy and JasR versions available on the scientific analysis servers.
 These environments are active by default, so there is no need for the `module` commands described in the linked article.
 You can also install and use your own environments as explained below.